kvvpa/reading-notes/README.md

 ## growth mindset

 Growth mindset is acceptance that it is **within your power** to make things happen.
-It is the difference between courage and fear, and an instrinsic acceptance of failure as a normal part of one's journey towards one's goals and greatness.
+It is the difference between courage and fear, and an instrinsic acceptance of failure as a normal part of one's journey towards goals and greatness.

 I can remind myself to stay in a growth mindset by: